Close

 Illinois Youth Center Valley View

 Located in a suburban area west of Chicago, the minimum-security all-male Illinois Youth Center Valley View housed the state’s experimental Sex Offender Treatment Program from 1991 until its closure in 2002.
-The program faced criticism for its methods and efficacy, leading to civil sex abuse lawsuits lawsuits.
+The program faced criticism for its methods and efficacy, leading to civil sex abuse lawsuits.

 County Juvenile Detention Centers in Illinois